National Apprenticeship Week: Meet the apprentice who is now a key member of our team…

 What do you enjoy most about the job?

-There is always something new to learn each day – that keeps things interesting and is a big part of why I enjoy going to work.
+And there’s something new to learn each day which keeps things interesting and is a big part of why I enjoy going to work.

 What advice would you give to someone who’s thinking about doing an apprenticeship?

-An apprenticeship is a really good way of getting the experience and skills you need to succeed.
+An apprenticeship is a really good way of getting the experience for life after education, so you can decide where you want to take yourself in the future.

-My apprenticeship was work-based, so that meant I got a feel for working full-time as I didn’t have to go to college.
+My apprenticeship is work-based, so that means I get a feel for working full-time as I don’t have to go to college.

 I would recommend an apprenticeship to anyone.

-The best part about an apprenticeship would be getting a job afterwards, whether that’s part-time or full-time, and the fact that you get a certificate, degree or equivalent afterwards just makes it so much better.
+The best part about an apprenticeship would be getting a job afterwards, whether that’s part-time or full-time, and the fact that you get a really good understanding and experience of the working environment.